Discover the paths in Scouting in Michigan for boys and girls ages 5-20.

 Sea Scouting promotes better citizenship and teamwork through instruction and practice in water safety, boating, and service.

 A YES!
 In 2018 Cub Scouts opened up to girls, and in 2019 Scouts BSA followed.
 Sea Scouts, Venturing and Exploring have always been co-ed.
-All programs are co-ed except Scouts BSA.
-Scouts BSA Troops are single-gender (“Boy Troops” and “Girl Troops”).
+Scouts BSA Troops are either single-gender –“Boy Troops” and “Girl Troops” — or co-ed “Family Troops” .
 Some Cub Scout Packs are still “Boy Packs”, while the majority are “Family Packs”, welcoming all.

 Yes!
 There is a place in a child’s life for both Scouts and sports.
 It is not uncommon for kids to be involved with both, sometimes taking a pause with Scouts for a month or two during the height of a sport season.
 Scouts is a year-round activity that meets you where you want to be.
 If your child misses a campout for a sports tournament, it won’t be the end of the world.
 Your child’s Troop/Pack will welcome them when they can be there.